 16 - Enhancer - The Delusional.
 An R. Sole inside and out.
 Rule the world behind the curtains.
 May be into secret societies.
 Do not often stand for their crimes but let someone else take the fall.
 They are much better at being low-key than the Developers and they often do not understand that what they’re doing is evil.
 Sometimes turn into wailing mockeries of adult people.
 Can be seen as very boring and robotic.
 The Enhancer makes sure there is 1 metre of granite between them and any unwanted invasion.
 Enhancers will door slam on the basis that people are willfully ignorant (by choosing to be irredeemable idiots immovable by logic) or that people are two-faced / dishonest.
-They do not door slam people to anything like the same extent as Investigators as they tend to feel a strong sense of responsibility for looking after / supervising others (they won’t generally door slam family for example, which an Investigator will.
+They do not door slam people to anything like the same extent as Investigators as they tend to feel a strong sense of responsibility for looking after / supervising others (they will not generally door slam family for example, which an Investigator will).
 The sarcastic, reclusive R. Sole.

 The Sir Robertson Sole Symptoms™ on Steroids have been compiled when you really do not like the other person.
 We have been told that this section is confrontational, so you are advised to keep your seat belt fastened.
 You'll need to look in the four quadrants to explore all sixteen steroid soles.
 [Signed: R. Sole]

 13 - Practitioner - The self-serving saint.
 The world thinks well of Practitioners.
 They go great lengths to ensure that.
 However, have a nasty habit of being outed as cowardly bastards.
 When an intrepid Developer gets hold of the receipt for the yacht purchased last spring, Practitioners lash themselves to appear as though they are capable of anything but smug satisfaction.
 Insulting tag: Unreliable.
 R. Sole nominates Heinrich Himmler and Mitt Romney.